Why Won’t My Gmail Let Me Delete Emails?

 - Then select Right swipe or Left swipe and choose the action you want to set.
 In this case, you’ll want to select Trash.

 Alternatively, if you’re using Apple Mail, you’ll need to check your Mail settings to see if your Gmail emails are being archived or deleted.
-To set Trash as your default option, instead of Archive:
+To set Trash as your default option:

 - Open Mail → Settings → Apps.